-Start with Boots of Speed and a set of HP pots if you're unsure of what to do.
+Start with Boots and a set of HP pots if you're unsure of what to do.
 Take a Doran's Blade if you're confident and against a weak laner.
 Grab cloth armor instead, if it's a very strong AD laner.
 Lots of AD champs go top, so it's very handy.
 When you can, get any other components you feel necessary for your lane.
 If you recall and can't afford a B. F. Sword, grab a Doran's Blade or Vampiric Scepter.
 Don't get more than two doran's, though.
 Always get what you can afford, of course.
 If you can afford the whole item you're looking for, consider if it's worth getting the parts and something else or the finished item alone.
 Also, don't neglect HP pots if you need them.

-If you are doing extremely well, feel free to attempt to pick up The Bloodthirster early.
+If you are doing extremely well, feel free to attempt to pick up Bloodthirster early.
 It will give you a stupidly good opportunity to snowball.
 However, don't force this item.
 If you aren't doing well enough to make this an easy purchase, don't worry about getting it early.

 If you're up against a particularly AD heavy or strong dueling lane, you might want to consider getting a Wriggle's Lantern or Warden's Mail.
 They're particularly helpful against those kinds of lanes.
 Otherwise, stack a couple Doran's Blades until you can get that B. F. Sword.